Quva/sparkplug/README.md

 Variable identifier consists of two pieces of information: the name (`variable_name`) and source (`variable_source_id`).
 A variable that has a specific name can come from multiple sources.
 This convention makes it possible to pool together data for a single variable coming from different sources, which may be beneficial for analytics.

+The current interface supports at most 1 million variables.

 ### Event Message
 Event Message is contained inside the message body of the container that has type "event" like so:
 ```